Skip to main content

 • “The variety of choices and outcomes ensures that no two runs are ever the same.”

 The emotional response to the game is overwhelmingly negative, with users expressing frustration and disappointment over its gameplay mechanics and overall quality.
-The reviewer feels that the experience is so poor that it detracts from any enjoyment, comparing it unfavorably to simpler, child-oriented games.
+The reviewer feels that the experience is so poor that it detracts from the enjoyment of racing games, leading to a strong aversion to the title.

 Buy Victory: The Age of Racing